-2308.3.5 Recovery of Costs

-Council may recover costs under LGA relating to s.
-150 and s.
-151, wilful damage or negligent behaviour (s.
-175) and remedying damage arising from breach of bylaw (s.
-176).

-2308.4 Authorised Officers

-All authorised officers of Council, or other persons authorised under s.
-174 or s.
-177 or paragraph 32 of schedule 7 of the LGA, shall possess and produce on request warrants of authority and evidence of identity.

-Any authorised officers may at any reasonable time enter any premises believed to be discharging Trade Wastes to determine any characteristic of any discharge by:

-taking readings and measurements; or

-taking samples or any solids, liquids or gaseous material or any combination or mixtures of such materials being discharged; or

-observing accidental occurrences and clean-up.

-The extent and level of delegation to authorised officers will be in accordance with the Council’s Delegation Manual.

-Authorisation for entry to premises is given under the LGA and entry shall be in compliance with the health and safety policies of that particular site.

-2308.5 Transfer or Termination of Rights and Responsibilities
+Transfer or Termination of Rights and Responsibilities

-2308.5.1 A Trade Waste Consent to discharge shall be issued in the name of the given consent holder.
+A Trade Waste Consent to discharge shall be issued in the name of the given consent holder.
 The consent holder shall not, unless written approval is obtained from Council:

 transfer to any other party the rights and responsibilities provided for under this bylaw, and under the consent;

+change the activity on the site;

-allow a Point of Discharge to serve another premises, or the private drain to that point to extend by pipe or any other means to serve another premises; or
+allow a Point of Discharge to serve another Premises, or the private drain to that point to extend by pipe or any other means to serve another Premises; or

-in particular and not in limitation of the above, allow sewage from any other party to be discharged at their Point of Discharge.
+allow sewage or Trade Waste from any other person to be discharged at the Point of Discharge specified in the person's consent.

-Renewal of a Trade Waste Consent on change of ownership of premises shall not be unreasonably withheld if the characteristics of the sewage remain unchanged.NOTE - This clause does not relate to Permitted Discharges.
+A request for the transfer of a Trade Waste Consent on change of ownership of Premises shall not be unreasonably withheld if the characteristics of the Trade Waste remain unchanged to that prior to the change of ownership.

-2308.5.3 The person discharging shall give 48 hours notice in writing to Council of their requirement for disconnection of the discharge connection and / or termination of the discharge consent, except where demolition or relaying of the discharge drain is required, in which case the notice shall be within seven (7) working days.
+The person discharging shall give 48 hours notice in writing to Council of their requirement for disconnection of the discharge connection and / or termination of the discharge consent, except where demolition or relaying of the discharge drain is required, in which case the notice shall be within seven (7) working days.
 The person discharging shall notify Council of the new address details for final invoicing.

 On permanent disconnection and / or termination the person discharging may at Council’s discretion be liable for Trade Waste charges to the end of the current charging period.

-2308.5.4 When a person discharging ceases to occupy premises from which Trade Wastes are discharged into the sewerage system any consent granted shall terminate but without relieving the person discharging from any obligations existing at the date of termination.
+When a person discharging ceases to occupy Premises from which Trade Wastes are discharged into the wastewater system any consent granted shall terminate but without relieving the person discharging from any obligations existing at the date of termination.